AqwamCreates/DataPredict/docs/API/Others/DistributedGradients.md

 #### Parameters:

-* Gradients: The child model to be added to main model.
+* Gradients: The table of matrices / matrix containing the gradient values.

 ### setModelParameters()